-NHS nurses reject government pay offer and announce all-out strike
+Nurses reject 5% pay deal and vote for all-out strike - with no exemptions for A&E

-“After a historic vote to strike, our members expect a historic pay award,” she said.

-There was some good news for the government on Friday however as Unison announced that its 150,000 health workers, including cleaners, porters, paramedics, as well as some nurses, would accept their offer.
+There was some good news for the government on Friday, however, as Unison announced that its 150,000 health workers, including cleaners, porters, paramedics, as well as some nurses, would accept the offer.

 The announcement of further strikes by the RCN comes as 47,000 junior doctors walk out in a four-day stoppage.

-The deal rejected by the nurses included a one-off payment of at least £1,665 and a 5 per cent salary increase next year.
+The deal rejected by the RCN included a one-off payment of at least £1,665 and a 5 per cent salary increase next year.

-RCN general secretary Ms Cullen said: "The government needs to increase what has already been offered and we will be highly critical of any move to reduce it.
+Announcing the fresh strike action, Ms Cullen said: “The government needs to increase what has already been offered and we will be highly critical of any move to reduce it.

 “Since our talks in February, we have seen the pressures on the NHS continue to increase.
 The crisis in our health and care services cannot be addressed without significant action that addresses urgent recruitment and retention issues and nursing pay to bring this dispute to a close urgently.